Web Design And Follow Footer Links

 Hence, we have the Penguin Algorithm that filters out sites that use illicit backlink techniques, and at times the WebSpam Team will intervene, classifying the site as spam (the dreaded message in Webmaster Tools) The Unnatural Link Penalty will only be revoked once the links have been cleaned/removed and reconsideration is granted by a Google employee from the WebSpam Team.

-Follow links in the footer, and in general, all links should be editorial links by the Webmaster and should not be forced links that are part of a web design or SEO package.
+Follow links in the footer, and in general, all links should be editorial links by the Webmaster and should not be forced links that are part of web design or SEO package.

 John Muller, Googles distinguished employee had the following to say about web designers that force follow links in the footer.